hpca-uji/PyDTNN/README.md

 pip install --config-settings editable_mode=compat -e .
 ```

-For more information on how to work on the project see `CONTRIBUTING.md`.
+For more information on how to work on the project,

-For more information on how to manage external dependencies see `Makefile`.
+and how to use its vendored dependencies,
+see `CONTRIBUTING.md`.

 ## Launcher options
 The PyDTNN framework comes with a utility launcher called